openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 ## Summary

-This proposal brings out the design details to implement a Disk identification solution which can be used to uniquely identify a disk in the cluster.
-The main aim is to identify the data.
+This proposal brings out the design details to implement a Disk identification solution which can be used to uniquely identify a disk across the cluster.

 ## Motivation

 Uniquely identifying a disk across a cluster is a major challenge which needs to be tackled.
 The identification is necessary, due to the fact that disk can move from node to node and even attached to different ports on the same node.
-The unique identification solution should help the NorthBound users of NDM to track the disk and thus the data movement within the cluster.
+The unique identification solution will help the consumers of NDM to track the disk and thus the data movement within the cluster.

 ### Goals

-- A unique disk identification mechanism that will work within the cluster on disks having atleast a GPT label
+- A unique disk identification mechanism that will work across the cluster on disks having atleast a GPT label
+- Should be able to identify same disk attached at multiple paths.
+- Should be able to generate separate IDs for partitions

 ### Non-Goals

-- Identification of disks without GPT labels
-- Identification of disks which removed the labels after claiming
+- Identification of disk attached to 2 nodes at the same time

 ## Proposal